-This unique program offers outstanding clinical training and research opportunities in infectious diseases, vaccine development, and public health.
+This unique program offers outstanding clinical training and research opportunities in infectious diseases, vaccine development, clinical trials, and public health.

-We offer outstanding opportunities for research in vaccine development and international health.
-The CVD is an international leader in the development and evaluation of vaccines, with a focus on diseases that have the greatest burden among children in developing countries.
-Research ranges from basic pathogenesis, vaccine development and immunology, to epidemiology, clinical trials and public health research in domestic and international settings.
-This position is open to individuals who have successfully completed a pediatric residency program.
+We offer a solid foundation for clinical expertise and outstanding opportunities for research in vaccine development and international health.
+The CVD is an international leader in the development and evaluation of vaccines, with a focus on diseases that have the greatest burden among children in low and middle-income countries.
+Research ranges from basic pathogenesis, vaccine development and immunology, to epidemiology, clinical trials and public health in domestic and international settings.
+This fellowship is open to individuals who have successfully completed a pediatric residency program.
 Fellows who have completed one year of clinical training elsewhere and still need to fulfill their research requirements may also apply.
-US citizenship or Green Card is required.
+U.S. citizenship or Green Card is required.

 Our pediatric infectious diseases fellows provide inpatient consultation for children admitted to the University of Maryland Children’s Hospital, and outpatient clinic consultations either virtually or at the Pediatric Infectious Diseases Practice, all located on the University of Maryland Baltimore campus in downtown Baltimore.